The Rental Assistance Program provides eligible low-income working families with cash assistance to help with their monthly rent payments.

 - How is my information used and protected?

 BC Housing only collects information from applicants applying for the Rental Assistance Program in accordance with Section 26c of the Freedom of Information and Protection of Privacy Act (the FOI Act).
 We do not disclose your information to other public bodies or individuals except as authorized by law.
-We keep the information only for the length of time necessary to fulfill the purpose(s) for which it was collected.
+We keep the information only for the length of time necessary to fulfil the purpose(s) for which it was collected.

 If you have questions about the collection or use of your information, please call 604-433-1711 and ask to speak to BC Housing’s FOI Officer or email to FOIPP@bchousing.org.